notsomeidiot123/KNL/Language-Docs/Reference.md

 2. KNL Is meant to be the shell language for my [Homebrew OS](https://github.com/notsomeidiot123/Horizon-OS)
 3. KNL Is meant to be FLEXIBLE.
-Depending on the run time paramaters, and how the interpreter itself is written, KNL can either be your standard, run of the mill, Interpereted language, or a fully fledged language with raw, unsafe access to memory and hardware
+Depending on the run time paramaters, and how the interpreter itself is written, KNL can either be your standard, run of the mill, Interpereted shell language, or a fully fledged language with raw, unsafe access to memory and hardware
-4. KNL does things that make sense to the STACK, not the programmer
+4. KNL was made to do things that make sense to the STACK, not the programmer (but it's great if you understand whats happening)

-Fun fact: KNL executes 10x better than Python, even with an unoptimized build (-O0)
+Fun fact: KNL executes 20-10x faster than Python, even with an unoptimized build (-O0)

 ### 1.1: Really getting started: